michalmadera/gep-fuzzy-rules-datasets/README.md

 ## Files
 * **datasets.zip** – all training and testing data split into folds
-* **genexprotools.zip** – all job definition files and projects for the experiments
+* **genexpro.zip** – all job definition files and projects for the experiments
-* **netapi-genexprotools.zip** – .NET project for automated discovery and management of thousands of models generated under different settings over the datasets
+* **genexpro-api.zip** – .NET project for automated discovery and management of thousands of models generated under different settings over the datasets
 * **results.zip** – intermediate and final result values in excel files

 ## Algorithms - 22